LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    variable.
 All failure return values are negative and so testing the return argument for negative values will trap all :c:func:`ARKStepEvolve()` failures.

+   Since interpolation may reduce the accuracy in the reported solution, if full method accuracy is desired the user should issue a call to :c:func:`ARKStepSetStopTime()` before the call to :c:func:`ARKStepEvolve()` to specify a fixed stop time to end the time step and return to the user.
+Upon return from :c:func:`ARKStepEvolve()`, a copy of the internal solution :math:`y_{n}` will be returned in the vector *yout*.
+Once the integrator returns at a *tstop* time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`ARKStepSetStopTime()`).

    On any error return in which one or more internal steps were taken by :c:func:`ARKStepEvolve()`, the returned values of *tret* and